xizde/archerage-damage-heal-meter-overlay/README.md

 ## Installation

-To use the ArcheRage Game Overlay, you just need to set up the config.json "logFilePath" to your log location and execute the app.exe.
+To use the ArcheRage Game Overlay, you just need to set up the config.json "logFilePath" variable to your log location and then execute the app.exe.

 ## Usage